 Man loses vision in eye after following prescription instructions.

-(Houston, TX) Attorneys Imrana Manzanares and Randy Sorrels of the Houston law firm of Abraham, Watkins, Nichols, Agosto, Aziz & Stogner have filed suit against CVS Pharmacy, Inc., CVS Caremark Corporation, and CVS Pharmacy, asserting that the pharmacy was negligent in dispensing an incorrect prescription, causing an elderly man to suffer permanent damage to his optic nerve and loss of vision in one eye.
+(Houston, TX) Attorney Imrana Manzanares of the Houston law firm of Abraham, Watkins, Nichols, Agosto, Aziz & Stogner has filed suit against CVS Pharmacy, Inc., CVS Caremark Corporation, and CVS Pharmacy, asserting that the pharmacy was negligent in dispensing an incorrect prescription, causing an elderly man to suffer permanent damage to his optic nerve and loss of vision in one eye.

 According to the lawsuit, CVS Pharmacy received a prescription request for Cortisporin Ophthalmic Suspension to treat pink eye in Mr. Alston’s left eye.
 The pharmacy instead filled the prescription with Neomycin-Polymyxin-HC Ear Soln, used to treat ear infections, and instructed Mr. Alston to “instill 3 drops in each eye twice daily for 5 days.”
 As instructed, Mr. Alton placed the drops in his eyes and lost vision in his left eye by 4:00 p.m. the same day.

 The lawsuit was filed on June 17th, 2014 in Harris County.

 For more information, contact attorney Imrana Manzanares at 713-396-3964.